Scarborough, North Yorkshire

-Scarborough (/ˈskɑːbrə/) is a seaside town and civil parish in the district and cermonial county of North Yorkshire, England.
+Scarborough (/ˈskɑːbɹə/) is a seaside town and civil parish in the district and ceremonial county of North Yorkshire, England.
 With a population of 61,749, Scarborough is the largest town on the Yorkshire Coast and the fourth-largest settlement in the county.

-It is located on the North Sea coastline.
+It is located on the North Sea coast and is on the Cleveland Way long distance footpath which follows the coast through the town.
 Historically in the North Riding of Yorkshire, the town lies between 10 and 230 feet (3–70 m) above sea level, from Scarborough Harbour rising steeply north and west towards limestone cliffs.
-The older part of the town lies around the harbour and is protected by a rocky headland which extends into the North Sea.
+The older part of the town lies around the harbour and is protected by a rocky headland that extends into the North Sea.

-The town has fishing and service industries, including a growing digital and creative economy, as well as being a tourist destination.
+The town has fishing and service industries, including a growing digital and creative economy, and is a tourist destination.
 Residents of the town are known as Scarborians.

 Etymology

 Scarborough was founded by Danes in the 10th century, when Thorgil (also known as Skarthi, meaning 'hare-lip') built a stronghold here – hence 'Skarthi's burh'.